FauthD/amlogic-u-boot-scripts/README.md

 It is "Work in process" and by no means a tutorial in how to use U-Boot.

 # Caution
 It is your own responsibility if you damage something.
-Before you carry out an action, you should understand the details about what you do.
+Before you carry out any action, you should understand the details about what you do.
 # Logging
 To see what is going on, it is essential that you can see the log output of u-boot.
 Many boxes offer solder pads/holes marked with GND, TX, RX, VCC (or 3V).
 In my case the Tanix TX3 shows these 4 pads, so I soldered a 4 pin header into it and connected a USB-Serial adapter (FTDI): GND-GND, TX-RX, RX-TX.
 No connection on the VCC or 3V pin!
 You can use Putty to see and log the output.
 Did I mention you need to open the box in first place?
+That is easy with an "Ifixit metal spundger".
+My favorite tool to open housings.
+The best 3€ I ever spent.

 ### Shell of U-Boot
 You can even stop the boot and talk to the shell of u-boot.